clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/swupd-mixer-integration.rst

    .. note::

-      The options used in the example delete the :file:`/usr/share/mix` folder.
+      The options used in the example delete the :file:`/usr/share/mix` folder, and all other extraneous data on your system that is not part of <upstreamversion>.

 swupd operational details